webpipes/registry.webpipes.org/README.md

 ## Introduction

-WebPipes are expected to conform to the draft [WebPipe Specification](https://github.com/webpipes/spec).
-This registry exists as place for developers to leverage published WebPipes and share their own with the community.
+This registry exists as place for developers to leverage WebPipes and share their own with the community.
+All registered WebPipes are required to conform to the [WebPipe Specification](https://github.com/webpipes/spec).

 ## API